 Commenting on the latest ASAI rulings, Orla Twomey, Chief Executive of the ASAI, stated:

-“The latest complaints bulletin from the ASAI illustrates our ability to handle complaints across a large number of mediums.
+“The latest complaints bulletin from the ASAI illustrates our ability to handle complaints across a variety of platforms, and demonstrates how we ensure that ads in Ireland stick to the advertising rules.
 The main role of advertising self-regulatory organisations (SROs), such as the ASAI, is to ensure that ads and other marketing communications are legal, truthful, decent and honest, prepared with a sense of social responsibility to the consumer and society and with proper respect for the principles of fair competition.”

 “The ASAI is committed to protecting society in relation to advertising across all mediums.
 Self-regulatory ad standards provide an additional layer of consumer protection which complements legislative controls and offers an easily accessible means of resolving disputes.”